 And over time you will realize that you get much more adept at diffusing conversations that have no hope of going anywhere!

 One of the best books I have ever read regarding spiritual narcissism is Narcissism in the Church: A Heart of Stone in Christian Relationships by Dave Orrison.
 It was so good that I gave a copy of it to my pastor at the church I was attending at the time I was going through this.
 I was very fortunate to have a supportive church leadership that helped to guide me to safety.
 And I would like to think that this book played a part in that guidance.
-Some other books that my pastor shared with me at the time were Boundaries: When to Say Yes, How to Say No to Take Control of Your Life by Henry Cloud and John Townsend and Why Does He Do That?by Lundy Bancroft.
+You can check it out here:

-Best Personal Resource
+Best Personal Resource for Dealing with Spiritually Narcissistic Spouses

 And finally, probably the biggest book that helped me through this time was The Emotionally Destructive Marriage: How to Find Your Voice and Reclaim Your Hope by Leslie Vernick.
 My counselor recommended this book to me and it was the crossroads that led me to a healthy life.
 I hope that it can have the same effect for anyone I recommend it to.
 One of my favorite parts of the book is that it starts with a very in depth test to help you determine if you are in a difficult marriage or an abusive marriage.
 The clarity from that test was astounding.
 And going through the rest of the book to learn how to decide the best way to heal was icing on the cake.